Floorp-Projects/Floorp/gfx/doc/MozSurface.md

 ## Immutable surfaces

 In some cases we know in advance that a surface will not be modified after it has been shared.
 This is for example true for video frames.
-In this case the surface can be arked as immutable and the underlying implementation doesn't need to hold an actual blocking lock on the shared data.
+In this case the surface can be marked as immutable and the underlying implementation doesn't need to hold an actual blocking lock on the shared data.
-Trying to acquire a write lock on a MoSurface that is marked as immutable and already shared must fail (return false).
+Trying to acquire a write lock on a MozSurface that is marked as immutable and already shared must fail (return false).
 Note that it is still required to use the Lock/Unlock API to read the data, in order for the implementation to be able to properly map and unmap the memory.
 This is just an optimization and a safety check.

 ## Drawing into a surface